 This article is about the BodyBoss portable gym kit.
 It comes with an anchoring platform and stretch bands.

-You can do the same upper body exercises with your BodyBoss that you can with the TRX bands.
+You can discover that exercises improve upper body strength using your BodyBoss, just like you can with the TRX bands.

 Wouldn’t you love to pull a light weight gym kit out of your front hall closet, or from under your bed, and just start a workout that you’ve chosen yourself?